isomerpages/mddi-corp/_what-we-do/Public Comms and Engagement/Translation.md

 <p><strong>Information Service (Translation) Scholarship</strong></p>

-<p>In 2015, MCI introduced the Information Service (Translation) Scholarship, aimed at identifying and grooming young Singaporeans who have a strong interest in translation as well as a deep familiarity with Singapore’s translation landscape and context.
+<p>In 2015, MDDI introduced the Information Service (Translation) Scholarship, aimed at identifying and grooming young Singaporeans who have a strong interest in translation as well as a deep familiarity with Singapore’s translation landscape and context.
 Click <a href="https://www.mci.gov.sg/join-us/scholarship/overview/">here</a> for more information on the Information Service (Translation) Scholarship. </p>
 </section>
 <br>
 <section id="translation-talent-development-scheme">